E1k3n/E1k3n.github.io/content/posts/2nd-post.md

 Hello and welcome to my first blog post.
 I recently finished my bachelor’s degree in Digital Infrastructure and Cybersecurity and am somewhat unsure of where my path leads for the coming year or two.
 I have a few projects I’ve deemed interesting and want to work with, and for future reminiscing I will do my best at documenting the parts I find interesting on this site.
 This will include tags like vulnerability scanning, tooling, test-environments, development and more infosec related stuffs.

-- [ ] Goals?
+- [ ] Goals with this blog?
 Purpose of writing blog?
 - [ ] What have I previously done?
 - [ ] Include how and why I started in cybersecurity
 - [ ] What have I done?